Easy Lasagna Casserole with Ground Beef (30 Minutes)

 - Italian Seasoning: If you don’t have Italian Seasoning, you can use the individual spices: basil, oregano, thyme, marjoram, or rosemary.

-- Jarred Marinara: Use your favorite marinara, pasta sauce, or spaghetti sauce.
+- Jarred Marinara: Use your favorite marinara or try my homemade pasta sauce.

 How to make this lasagna pasta bake

-Step 1: Preheat oven to 400 degrees and get water boiling.
+Step 1: Preheat the oven to 400 degrees and bring the water to a boil.
+Be sure to salt the water.

 Step 3: Brown and season the meat.